design-automation/video-generator/README.md

                                         |-- pptx_file_name_fr.srt <--
                                         |-- pptx_file_name_zh.srt <--
                                         |-- pptx_file_name.pptx
-                                        `-- pptx_file_name.md
+                                        `-- pptx_file_name.yaml
         ```

 ## Output
 1. `videos.json` file
-    * This file serves as a log to keep track of last modified time for all the pptx, mp4, and their md and srt files.
+    * This file serves as a log to keep track of last modified time for all the pptx, mp4, and their yaml and srt files.
     * **deletion of videos.json or renaming of files will result in regeneration of the videos**
     ```
     `-- input